 Salafism historically took root in Gaza in the 1970s, when Palestinian students returned from studying abroad at religious schools in Saudi Arabia.
 A number of Salafi groups in Gaza continue to receive support and funding from Riyadh today, according to journalist Jared Maslin.
 The four principal active groups are Jund Ansar Allah (Soldiers of God’s Supporters), Jaysh Al-Islam (Army of Islam), Jaysh Al-Umma (Army of the Nation), and al-Tawhid wal-Jihad (Monotheism and Jihad).

-Although these groups have not internal conflict between Hamas and Fatah in the summer of 2007.
+Although these groups have not traditionally been a major force in Palestinian politics, this has changed in the past several years.
+Salafists first gained traction in the power vacuum that resulted from the internal conflict between Hamas and Fatah in the summer of 2007.
 In 2009, Salafi leader Abdel-Latif Musa, leader of Jund Ansar Allah, even proclaimed an “Islamic Emirate” in the southern city of Rafah before he was killed in a raid by Hamas.